Modeling Spatial Extremal Dependence of Precipitation Using Distributional Neural Networks: Retaining monotonicity

 \section{Retaining monotonicity}

-For the direct estimation of $\boldsymbol{\theta}(h_{disc})$ with EN$_\theta$ it can not longer be guaranteed that $\hat{\theta}_r(h_i)\leq \hat{\theta}_r(h_j)$ for $i\leq j,\, \forall r=1,\ldots,k$.
+For the direct estimation of $\boldsymbol{\theta}(h_{\Delta})$ with EN$_\theta$ it can no longer be guaranteed that $\hat{\theta}_r(h_i)\leq \hat{\theta}_r(h_j)$ for $i\leq j,\, \forall r=1,\ldots,m$.
 The problem can be solved by sorting the estimated values in ascending order.
-Since the estimated values can fluctuate greatly, sorting for all $r=1,\ldots, k$ leads to an increase in the function at the upper bound of the discretization (here 42.5). \autoref{fig:sorting} visualizes this problem and also shows a possible solution.
-Instead of sorting first all of the values, the functional of interest, e.g. mean or a certain quantile, is computed and afterwords the sorting of for example $\overline{\hat{\theta}(h_1)},\ldots,\overline{\hat{\theta}(h_k)}$ is performed.
-This way the increase of the function near the margin is flattened and the estimated functional of the pairwise extremal coefficient function is still monotone.
+However, initially it is not clear whether to first sort each sample or whether to first calculate the functional of interest.
+As visualized in \autoref{fig:sorting} we found that first evaluating the functional of interest, i.e., the mean or a certain quantile and sorting the values afterward, for example, $\overline{\hat{\theta}(h_1)},\ldots,\overline{\hat{\theta}(h_n)}$, leads to the best prediction, as it retains monotonicity and leads to more smooth predictions of the extremal coefficient function.